prody/ProDy-website/tutorials/watfinder_tutorial/additionalExamples.rst

    <a class="reference external" href='../watfinder_tutorial/ipynb_file/caseStudy6.ipynb' download="caseStudy6.ipynb">caseStudy6</a>

-.. |_caseStudyfiles| raw:: html
+.. |_the case study files| raw:: html

    <a href="http://bahar.labs.stonybrook.edu/watFinder_tutorial_files/" target="_blank">here</a>

 Here, we present several more case studies on how to use WatFinder.

-The files needed for these case studies can be found here: |_caseStudyfiles|
+The files needed for these case studies can be found in |_the case study files|.

 Case study 1
 -------------------------------------------------------------------------------